GoogleContainerTools/kaniko/README.md

 ### Debug Image

-The kaniko executor image is based off of scratch and doesn't contain a shell.
+The kaniko executor image is based on scratch and doesn't contain a shell.
 We provide `gcr.io/kaniko-project/executor:debug`, a debug image which consists of the kaniko executor image along with a busybox shell to enter.

 You can launch the debug image with a shell entrypoint: